Railyard Fictions Writing Competition

 All genres of work are acceptable.
 However, they need to be able to be read to an all ages audience.

 Winners grant the Alibi first North American serial publication rights.
 Winners will read their work (or allow the work to be read) at a public event and grant the right for that event to be filmed and otherwise recorded and grant the right for the film and/or recordings to be published and presented to the public.
-Authors retrain all other rights.
+Authors retain all other rights.

 Submit your work to Submittable, Railyard Fictions Competition.
 Please submit .docx files.